brafdlog/caspion/README.md

 - A configuration for automatically classifying transactions to categories according to predefined patterns
 - Creating transactions in YNAB automatically using YNAB's api
 - Initial implementation of creating transactions in a google spreadsheet of your choice
-- A very basic UI for configuration
+- A basic UI for configuration
-- Most of the configuration is currently in an encrypted JSON file and options that are not available in the ui can be changed by updating the JSON manually.

 ## Initial setup